2021 FIFA Arab Cup: Knockout stage

 The knockout stage was the second and final stage of the tournament, after the group stage.
 It started on 10 December with the quarter-finals and ended on 18 December following the final match that was held at Al Bayt Stadium in Al Khor.
-The best two teams from each group (8 in total) advance to the knockout stage to compete in a singles-elimination tournament.
+The best two teams from each group (8 in total) advanced to the knockout stage to compete in a singles-elimination tournament.
 A match for third place was played between the two losing teams in the semi-finals.

-If the match is tied at the end of the original playing time, two halves of extra time will be played (15 minutes each) and followed, if necessary, by a penalty shoot-out to determine the winners.
+If the match was tied at the end of the original playing time, two halves of extra time was played (15 minutes each) and followed, if necessary, by a penalty shoot-out to determine the winners.
 Below is an arc for the knockout stage of the tournament.
 Teams in bold indicate the winners of the match.